-Establishment is defined as an economic unit under a single ownership or control which engages in one or predominantly one kind of activity at a single fixed location.
+Establishment is defined as an economic unit under a single ownership control which engaged in one or predominantly one kind of economic activity at a single fixed location.

 Economic activity is the establishment’s source of income.
 If the establishment is engaged in several activities, its main economic activity is that which earns the biggest income or revenue.

 Total employment is the number of persons who worked in or for the establishment as of November 15, 2015.